Ischia Campania, Italy Travel Guide

 Certain accommodations incorporate existing thermal springs or historical structures into their design.

-Discover properties that highlight the island's unique architectural styles, showing its character.
+Discover properties that highlight the island's unique architectural styles, showing its nature.

-Properties offering deep dives into local life and traditions beyond standard hotel stays.
+Properties offering deep dives into local way of life and customs beyond standard hotel stays.

 Many hotels on Ischia present half-board or full-board options.
 This can be a value for meals.